Backcountry/component-alloy/README.md

 ### Alloy Widgets as Components

 With Component it's very easy to distribute your reusable Alloy Widget.
 As with normal Components, just create a repo on Github for your Widget.
-In addition to your normal widget files, add a 'component.json' to your repo in the same directory as your 'widget.json'.
+In addition to your normal Widget files, add a 'component.json' to your repo in the same directory as your 'widget.json'.

 Here is an example of a Widget's 'component.json' file: